princeabdul99/global_fashion_retail_dwh_snowflake/README.md

 #### Specifications
 - **Data Sources**: Import data to cloud storage service system. e,g; AWS, Azure blob storage, GCP Google Cloud Storage.
-- **Ingestion,Transforming & Storing**: Extracting data from source systems and ingesting it into Snowflake, Performing data transformations and Presenting data to downstream consumers for analytics, reporting etc
+- **ELT/ETL development**: Extracting data from source systems and ingesting it into Snowflake, Performing data transformations and Presenting data to downstream consumers for analytics, reporting etc
 - **Cost Control**: Monitor warehouse consumption and find use findings to strike a good balance between improving performance and controlling cost.
 - **Optimization**: Optimize query performance by micro-partition pruning, utlize data caching and reduce data spiling.
 - **Data Governance and access control**: Snowflake role-based access control (RBAC) model, where access privileges are assigned to roles that are granted to users.
 - **CI/CD**: organize the data pipeline code in a Git repository, integrate it with Snowflake, and implement continuous integration and delivery.
 - **Augment data with LLM**: Use Cortex LLM to interpret unstructured data.
+- **Best Practices**: Design and implement data engineering solutions following best practices.

 ---
 ### Team